 Nils Larsen was a Norwegian sea captain renowned for his involvement with the Norvegia explorations of Antarctica.
-Like many men of Norway at the time, Nils became a whaler.
-He made a name for himself and eventually captained several whaling ships–primarily for Thor Dahl A/S of Sandefjord.
+Like many Norwegian men at the time, Nils became a whaler.
+He made a name for himself and eventually captained several whaling ships, primarily for Thor Dahl A/S of Sandefjord.

 Even more impressively, Sandar-born Nils Larsen served as the first mate for several Norvegia expeditions to Antarctica.
 These adventures were funded by the infamous explorer Lars Christensen.
 His name is most associated with the Norvegia Antarctic exploration of 1929-1930.